Content Notes

 The Space Roads: Volume One

-The Truthspoken Heir: The Stars and Green Magics Season One
+The Truthspoken Heir: The Stars and Green Magics 1

 Content notes: I balance the heavy with the triumphant.
 Long live self-care! ❤ Please read with your own in mind.

-This note covers the collection The Truthspoken Heir, and episodes 1-36 of The Stars and Green Magics, as well as three extra beginning episodes.
+This note covers the book The Truthspoken Heir, and episodes 1-36 of The Stars and Green Magics, as well as three extra beginning episodes.

 Triumphant themes below are mildly spoilery.